 About

-I am Heather, and I am rather obsessed with making things.
+I am Heather.
 This is a place to record information about the various things I’m doing with my time, largely because if I don’t write it down, I’ll forget what I did the next time I try to do it.

 I’ve recently done a little sculpting with polymer clay, which I really enjoy as it’s building on my almost-long-forgotten cake decorating and fondant sculpting skills, and a couple of years ago I picked up some pencils and sketched something worth looking at for the first time in over a decade.
 I’ve been in a bit of a slump making-wise lately.
 Having kids in sports really limits my free time, and I REALLY need to clear out some space in my crafting area.